Rainelle, West Virginia: History

 The valley and community that contain and predates Rainelle is named Sewell Valley after Stephen Sewell, a scout that settled in the area in the 1750s.
-The community west of the Meadow River first applied for the name Raine in honor of the Raine family but was turned down by the Post Office Department.
+The community west of the Meadow River first applied for the name Rainielle in honor of the Rainielle family but was turned down by the Post Office Department.
 They adopted the name Rainelle in 1909.
 Thomas W. Raine and his brother John moved to the location from Pennsylvania in 1906 to harvest a large stand of hardwoods for building homes, etc. Their Meadow River Lumber Company operated for 60 years, and at one time was the largest hardwood sawmill in the world.
 In 1970, the owners sold it to Georgia-Pacific Corporation, which tore it down in 1975.

 The town has suffered from several natural disasters in the last decade: most notable of these have been the June 2012 North American derecho, Hurricane Sandy, and the 2016 West Virginia flood.
 Rebuilding and demolition of structures damaged in the 2016 flood was still in progress in January 2020.
 Homes rebuilt with funds from the federal Hazard Mitigation Grant program were required to be sited two feet above the 100-year floodplain.